Undoubtedly, your to-do list has been a valuable tool for your productivity.

 I eventually settled on using the knowledge I’ve acquired over the years to teach willing individuals how to be organized.

-This means I have to work on my about us page, services, and a few other things to make it look perfect.
+This means I must work on my about us page, services, and a few other things to make it perfect.

-As at the time of writing this article, I haven’t done that.
+At the time of writing this article, I haven’t done that.
+(Updated: I have, here is the About Page)

 But what’s the point?

-Before the ending of the month, I’d have completed everything.
+Before the end of the month, I’d have completed everything.

 So, you see, I didn’t wait to perfect everything at once;